Skip to the content.

 Demo of target timbre 2

-The “target label” denotes the actual target speech signal.
+The “target label” denotes the actual target speech signal, which is generated by RVC model.
 “Ref” stands for reference timbre of target speaker. “source” is the input speech signal.
 “Original” refers to our original voice mode, while “VChangeCodec” refers to our voice changer mode.

 Please slide the mouse to select different files for listening.